Platform strategy

 Shared logic, clear platform boundaries

-Desktop processes with real productivity
+Desktop processes with genuine productivity

 Plan packaging, signing and operations early